-PURCHASING AND SELLING FUND SHARES
+PURCHASING, SELLING AND EXCHANGING FUND SHARES

-This section tells you how to purchase and sell (sometimes called "redeem") shares of the Fund.
+This section tells you how to purchase, sell (sometimes called "redeem") and exchange shares of the Funds.

-For information regarding the federal income tax consequences of transactions in shares of the Fund, including information about cost basis reporting, see "Taxes."
+For information regarding the federal income tax consequences of transactions in shares of the Funds, including information about cost basis reporting, see "Taxes."